1031-Systems/1031_Delivery/docs/Help.md

 information to a hardware controller.
 This may be done by exporting a CSV file that contains values for all the channels at a specific timestep (typically 20msec or 50Hz for PWM servo control).
 This file is transferred to the controller via flash drive or other method and the controller processes it.
+Note that channels that do not have assigned port numbers will not be written to the CSV file.

 Animator is intended to be agnostic to the specific hardware controller the user chooses.
 It has been tested with a Raspberry Pi Pico and a Pico clone running